The Rhythm of Life

 The Rhythm of Life is produced by Thought Collider and media artist Dave Young, in collaboration with scientists from Leiden University, and TNO Quality of Life.

-Special thanks to: Eduard van Wijk, Yu Yan and Sun Mengmeng at Leiden University, Herman van Wietmarschen at TNO, Evelien van de Garde at Delft University of Technology, De Hoop Amsterdam and Lucas Evers of The Waag Society.
+Special thanks to: Eduard van Wijk, Yu Yan and Sun Mengmeng at Leiden University, Herman van Wietmarschen at TNO, Evelien van de Garde at Delft University of Technology, De Hoop Amsterdam, Lucas Evers of The Waag Society and the team at STRP.